I've enjoyed many adventures as a software engineer, from raised floors, server closets and data centers, to clouds.

 I came to ThoughtWorks by way of the Grace Hopper Conference and am passionate about diversity in tech, and giving everyone equal opportunities for technical literacy.

 One of the best parts of my role is working with ThoughtWorkers, who put up with me when I joke that functional programming reminds me of JES2, and Kubernetes of VM/370.
-But the absolute best part of my role is working with our customers, to help them build capability and realize business value from their technology investments.
+But the absolute best part of my role is working with our customers, to help them build capability and unlock the potential of their investments in technology, and technologists.